portsoc/iArsenic/preprocessing/data-import/README.md

 ## About

-The purpose of the files in data-import is to make importing well data in the .RData format more straightforward.
+We originally received well data in R (in the `.RData` file format), which needs to be converted into CSV; files in `data-import/` do this conversion.

-To use .RData it needs to be converted to .csv format and we need to ensure the names of the regions in the new data match the names in our current data.#
+To use `.RData` it needs to be converted to `.csv` format and we need to ensure the names of the regions in the new data match the names in our current `data.#`

-The .RData is converted to .csv with the rdata-to-csv.r and consolidate-csv.js scripts.
+The `.RData` is converted to `.csv` with the `rdata-to-csv.r` and `consolidate-csv.js` scripts.

-Name corrections for the new data is generated using the find-name-corrections.js script.
+Name corrections for the new data is generated using the `find-name-corrections.js` script.

-These name corrections can then be used by /iArsenic/preprocessing/lib/load-data.js to apply to any given dataset currently being loaded.
+These name corrections can then be used by `preprocessing/lib/load-data.js` to apply to any given dataset currently being loaded.

 Having a consistent regions names is important so we don't mistake wells in the same